 I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
-Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking in the mountains, canoeing, fishing and sport.
+Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and camping in the mountains, canoeing, fishing and sport.
 Funny how things turn out sometimes eh!

 I enjoy landscape photography and am a fairly decent drummer.
 I absolutely adore aircraft and still plan to pull my finger out and get my PPL one day.